martysl/shapes-vtuber/README.md

 [![Watch the video](https://img.youtube.com/vi/e30IFkNX0mY/0.jpg)](https://www.youtube.com/watch?v=e30IFkNX0mY)

+## ✨ Reason why
+- This is fork of [Open-LLM-VTuber](https://github.com/Open-LLM-VTuber/Open-LLM-VTuber) to made it work with shapes.inc!
+- To add chat bridge function
 ## ✨ Features & Highlights
-- This for work with shapes.inc!
 - 🖥️ **Cross-platform support**: Perfect compatibility with macOS, Linux, and Windows.
 We support NVIDIA and non-NVIDIA GPUs, with options to run on CPU or use cloud APIs for resource-intensive tasks.
 Some components support GPU acceleration on macOS.

 - 🔒 **Offline mode support**: Run completely offline using local models - no internet required.
 Your conversations stay on your device, ensuring privacy and security.